rselph/video-shrink/README.md

 The swap is done safely in three steps so the original is never destroyed before a valid replacement exists.
 If the process is interrupted mid-swap, vshrink attempts to restore the original file.

+Vshrink will also place a marker file (starting with ".vshrink.done") to indicate that it has already processed a video.
+This way, you can run it many times over the same directory, and it will skip the files that have already been shrunk.
+It won't encode them twice.

+## Setting Up Your Preset in HandBrake

+By default, vshrink will look for a preset named "vshrink" from the HandBrake UI to do the encoding.
+This allows you to set things up just the way you want.